 The duration of alcohol bloating varies, depending on its cause.

-When stomach bloating results from gastritis, the amount of time that the symptom lasts depends on the type of gastritis.
+When stomach bloating results from gastritis, the amount of time that the symptom lasts depends on the

 Acute gastritis lasts only a short period.
 Symptoms usually appear quickly and often disappear after a few days.